M-GWIPIP-6 IP to IP translator

 PTP presence and statistics (network delay, delay variation, reference offset and sync period) are monitored.

-The IP flow monitoring on the input flows includes packet loss, duplicated packets, packet delay variation, Ethernet interface ignored packets and Ethernet interface ignored multicast.
+The IP flow monitoring on the input flows includes network error, packet loss, duplicated packets, packet delay variation, Ethernet interface ignored packets and Ethernet interface ignored multicast.

 Save rack space